arranger1044/awesome-spn/README.md

 _Molina, Alejandro and Vergari, Antonio and Di Mauro, Nicola and Natarajan, Sriraam and Esposito, Floriana and Kersting, Kristian_<br/>
 **Mixed Sum-Product Networks: A Deep Architecture for Hybrid Domains**<br/>
 Proceedings of the 32nd AAAI Conference on Artificial Intelligence (AAAI 2018)</p>
+* <p id="molina2019">
+[Molina2019]<br/>
+_Molina, Alejandro and Vergari, Antonio and Stelzner, Karl and Peharz, Robert and Subramani, Pranav and Di Mauro, Nicola and Poupart, Pascal and Kersting, Kristian_<br/>
+**SPFlow: An Easy and Extensible Library for Deep Probabilistic Learning using Sum-Product Networks**<br/>
+arXiv:1901.03704</p>
 * <p id="nath2014">
 [Nath2014]<br/>
 _Nath, Aniruddh and Domingos, Pedro_<br/>